 Untested Sexual Assault Evidence in Law Enforcement Custody

-Rape kits (officially titled Sexual Assault Evidence Collection Kits) are a critical part of the evidence that is collected
+Rape kits (officially titled Sexual Assault Evidence Collection Kits) are a critical part of the evidence that is collected after a sexual assault.

 Sexual assault cases are very complex.
 Each one needs to be appropriately evaluated to determine the best approach to not only identify and prosecute the perpetrator, but to exonerate the innocent as well.